auto-pts/auto-pts/README.md

     cd ~/auto-pts  # or to your directory where AutoPTS is cloned ./autoptsclient_bot.py

-# IRC channel on freenode.net
+# IRC Channel on freenode.net

 Our IRC channel on freenode.net is #autopts